-Subdivision (b) also requires a party, before attacking the credibility of a witness on the basis of prior crimes, to satisfy the judge in proceedings out of the presence and hearing of the jury that the crime in question is admissible under Section 784 and that the witness actually committed the crime.
+Subdivision (a) also requires a party, before attacking the credibility of a witness on the basis of prior crimes, to satisfy the julge in proceedings out of the presence and hearing of the jury that the crime in question is admissible under Section 788 and that the witness actually committed the crime.
 The purpose of the provision is to avoid unfair imputations of crimes that either do not fit within the rule or are nonexistent.
-This provision is based in part on a proposal made by the Committee on Administration of Justice of the State Bar of California.
+This provision is based in part on a proposal made by the Committee on Administration of Justice of the State B r of California.
 See 29 CAL.
 S. B. J. 224, 238 (1954).
+Moreover, it is substantially infaccord with existing California-law as declared in People v.
+Perez, 58 Cal.22 229, 23 Cal.
+Rptr.
+569, 373 P.26 617 (1962).

-Subdivision (b) makes any evidence of a conviction of the witness for a crime inadmissible unless the appropriate showing has been made to the judge.
+Subdivision (a) makes any evidence of the conviction of a witness for a crime inadmissible unless the appropriate showing has been made to the judge.
 This includes evidence in the form of testimony from the witness himself.
 Hence, a party may not ask a witness if he has been convicted of a crime unless the party has made the requisite showing to the judge.
+As indicated in paragraph (2) of -642- § 788 subdivision (a), a prior admission by the witness may be used to establish the conviction as well as any other competent evidence.

-Subdivision (c).
-Subdivision (c) is a logical extension of the policy expressed in Section 2051 of the Code of Civil Procedure that prohibits the use of a conviction to attack credibility if a pardon has been granted upon the basis of a certificate of rehabilitation.
-Section 2051 is too limited, however, because it excludes a conviction only when a pardon based on a certificate of rehabilitation has been granted.
-Insofar as other convictions and pardons are concerned, the conviction is admissible to attack credibility, and the pardon--even though it may be based on the innocence of the defendant and his wrongful conviction for the crime--is admissible merely to mitigate the effect of the conviction.
+Subdivision (b).
+Subdivision (b) is a logical extension of the policy expressed in Section 2051 of the Code of Civil Procedure that prohibits the use of a conviction to attack credibility if a pardon has been granted upon the basis of a certificate of rehabilitation Section 2051 is too limited, however, because it excludes a conviction only when a pardon based on a certificate of rehabilitation has been granted.
+Insofar as other convictions and pardons are concerned, the conviction is admissible to attack credibility, and the pardon--even though it may be based on the innocence of the defendant and his wrongful conviction for the crime-si admissible merely to mitigate the effect of the conviction.
 People v.
 Hardwick, 204 Cal.
 582, 269 Pac.
-427 (1928).
-Moreover, the certificate of rehabilitation referred to in Section 2051 is available only to felons who have been confined in a state prison or penal institution; it is not available to persons given misdemeanor sentences or to persons granted probation.
+427 (1928) Moreover, the certificate of rehabilitation referred to in Section 2051 is available only to felons who have been confined in a state oxison or penal institution; it is not available to persons given misdemeanor sommences or to persons granted probation.
 PENAL CODE § 4852.01.
-Sections 1203.4, 1203.4a, and 1203.45 of the Penal Code provide procedures for setting aside the convictions of rehabilitated probationers and misdemeanants.
-Yet, under Section 2051 of the Code of Civil Procedure, a conviction that has been set aside under Penal Code Section 1203.4, for example, may be shown to attack the credibility of the defendant in a subsequent criminal prosecution.
+Sections 3203.4, 1203.4a, and 1203.45 of the Penal Code provide procedures for setting aside the convictions of rehabilitated probationers and misdemeanants.
+Yet, under Section 2051 of the Code of Civil Procedure, a conviction that has been set aside under Penal Code Section 2203.4, for example, may be shown to attack the credibility of the defendant in a subsequent criminal prosecution.
 People v.
 James, 40 Cal.
-App.2d 740, 105 P.2d 947 (1940).
-As to the use of such prior convictions generally, see the discussion under subdivision (t), Subdivision (c) eliminates these anachronisms by prohibiting the use of supra. any conviction to attack credibility if the person convicted has been determined to be either innocent or rehabilitated and a pardon has been granted or the conviction has been set aside by court order pursuant to the cited provisions of the Penal Code or he has been relieved of the penalties -640and disabilities of the conviction pursuant to a similar procedure provided by the laws of another jurisdiction.
+App 2d 740, 105 P.2d 947 (1940).
+As to the use of such prior convictions generally, see the discussion under subdivision (,), supra.
+Subdivision (b) eliminates these anachronisms by prohibiting the use of any conviction to attack credibility if the person convicted has been determined to be either innocent or rehabilitated and a rardon has been granted or the conviction has been set aside by court order pursuant to the sited provisions of the Penal Code or he has been relieved of the penalties and disabilities of the conviction pursuant to a similar procedure provided by the laws of another jurisdiction.